According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

 If your bike is unique - perhaps a time-trial, tri-bike or racing bike - you could also try listing it with specific bike club forums and community websites.

-And don't forget about social media forums too – they're ideal tools for creating awareness.
+Don't forget about social media forums – they're ideal tools for creating and maintaining awareness.

 5. Inform your local bike shop